upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

     └── ...
 ```

-This structure works well for basic APIs that have a definition (XRD) and single implementation (1 composition) that are all defined locally in the folder structure and will be bundled in this configuration.
+This structure works well for basic APIs that have a definition (XRD) and single implementation (1 composition).
+They're all defined locally in the directory structure and bundled in a single configuration.

-We recommend this folder structure because it improves human readability, not because Crossplane depends on a certain folder structure.
-The folder structure doesn't affect Crossplane’s ability to build a package since all .YAML files are flattened during the build process.
+It's a best practice it improves human readability, not because Crossplane depends on a certain folder structure.
+The folder structure doesn't affect Crossplane's ability to build a package since all .YAML files get flattened during the build process.

 {{< hint "important" >}}
 👉 Be careful to avoid placing .YAML files in your configuration's directory tree that you **don't** want Crossplane to parse.
 This can cause builds to unintentionally break because Crossplane will attempt to ingest **all** .YAML files.